FerretCode-Freelancing/fc-hosting/README.md

 FerretCode Hosting is for people who want to host small applications or projects at a cheap price

 ## How it works 📝
-1. Upload a schema file that points to a GitHub Repository (public only for now)
+1. Upload a schema file that points to a GitHub Repository
 2. Paste your environment variables
 3. Make a name for your app
 4. Wait for deployment